 Fun fact: The Garden District is part of Uptown New Orleans – meaning upriver from the Mississippi River (as opposed to downtown/downriver).

 The Garden District was the product of American settlers who wished to distance themselves from the Creoles who had already settled in the French Quarter.
 Today, the Garden District is still one of the most upscale parts of town, where the city’s wealthiest residents and most famous celebrities live and grand mansions can be found.
 The Garden District is beautiful year-round, and there is never a wrong time to visit.

 What to Do in the Garden District

-When most people think of the Garden District, they envision high-end shopping on Magazine Street, massive mansions lined with ancient oak trees, the hauntingly beautiful Lafayette No. 1, and more of that fantastic Creole and Cajun food that the city is known for.
+When most people think of the Garden District, they envision high-end shopping on Magazine Street, massive mansions lined with ancient oak trees, the hauntingly beautiful Lafayette No. 1 (which is unfortunately closed at the time of this writing), and more of that fantastic Creole and Cajun food that the city is known for.